|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Lat 7° 58' 47S Long 112° 37' 49E Malang Airfield was located near Malang on the northern coast of eastern Java in Indonesia.
+Lat 7° 58' 47S Long 112° 37' 49E Malang Airfield was located near Malang near the center of eastern Java.
 Also known as "Boegis".
 Prewar and during the Pacific War located in Netherlands East Indies (NEI).
 Today locted in East Java Province (Propinsi Jawa Timur) in Indonesia.

 Built prewar by the Dutch.

 At the start of the Pacific War, used by the U. S. Army Air Force B-17 Flying Fortresses during January to February 1942 as a base for mounting bombing missions against the Japanese.

 American units based at Malang

 27th BG, 91st BS (A-24) Brisbane February 18, 1942 - March 10, 1942 Brisbane

 Damaged and destroyed during the middle of January 1942

 At the end of February 1942 abandoned by the Allied.
 During March 1942 occupied by the Japanese until the end of the Pacific War.

 59th Sentai (Ki-43-II Oscars) ? - March 1943 Babo